Inspire the Next Generation!

 Become a Community Mentor and Inspire the Next Generation!

-The Community Mentoring (CM) programme is a unique inter-institutional and community-based mentoring programme that is comprised of Dun Laoghaire Institute of Art Design and Technology (IADT), Marino Institute of Education (MIE), National College of Art and Design (NCAD), Royal College of Surgeons (RCSI), Trinity College Dublin (TCD) and University College Dublin (UCD).
+The Community Mentoring (CM) programme is a unique inter-institutional and community-based mentoring programme originally comprised of Dun Laoghaire Institute of Art Design and Technology (IADT), Marino Institute of Education (MIE), National College of Art and Design (NCAD), Royal College of Surgeons (RCSI), Trinity College Dublin (TCD) and University College Dublin (UCD).
+The programme also welcomes mentors from a variety of backgrounds in different colleges and careers.

 Who is a Community Mentor?